 Australia-Singapore Military Training Initiative Facilities ProjectProject Name Australia-Singapore Military Training Initiative Facilities Project

-- Client Department of Defence
+Client Department of Defence

-- Location Shoalwater Bay Training Area, Queensland
+Location Shoalwater Bay Training Area, Queensland

-- Status Completion 2024
+Status Completion 2024

-Laing O’Rourke, as the managing contractor, is utilising its global experience in construction to lead the project, including the construction of new facilities and the upgrading of current infrastructure.
+Laing O’Rourke, as the managing contractor of the ASMTI Shoalwater Bay Facilities Project (the project), is utilising its global experience in construction to lead the development of Shoalwater Bay Training Area, including the construction of new facilities and upgrade of current infrastructure.

 An investment in security

-The Shoalwater Bay Training Area is one of Australia’s most important Defence training areas, and its expansion will not only deepen our Defence relationship with Singapore but also support economic growth in the region.
+“The Shoalwater Bay Training Area is one of Australia’s most important Defence training areas, and its expansion will not only deepen our Defence relationship with Singapore but also support economic growth in the region.”